LarsDenBakker/web-test-runner/README.md

 ### Custom test runner

 A test runner runs the tests in the browser, for example mocha.
-When the browser is launched, the `testRunnerImport` is imported from the browser as an es module.
-This module is then responsible for importing your tests and reporting back the results.
+When the browser is launched, the `testRunnerImport` file is imported from the browser as an es module.

+This module is responsible for importing your tests and reporting back the results.
+If you're using a test framework, this file can set up as a bridge between the test framework and web test runner.

-The browser launcher sets up some configuration in the URL search paramers.
-For example:
+The browser launcher sets up some configuration in the URL search paramers, you can use this for running our tests.

+Example implementation:

 ```js
 import { finished, captureConsoleOutput, logUncaughtErrors } from 'web-test-runner/runtime.js';